 - Your student should double check any graduate school application deadlines.

 - Fall is a good time to ask some faculty members for letters of recommendation.
 They may be swamped with requests in the spring, but may have time for a more thoughtful letter this fall.

 - Your student might begin looking now for an internship opportunity in the spring semester.
 Many more companies are looking for internship experiences in the candidates that they hire.

 - Your student should meet with someone in the Career Office.
 They can offer advice on resume, interviewing, job searching techniques, internships.
 This office, too, will be busier in the spring.
 Take advantage of them now.

 - Your student might set up some informational interviews to begin to find out more about their field of interest.

 - Attend on-campus events, workshops, and/or career fairs.
 Talk to presenters.
 Network and make connections.
 Collect business cards.
 These may be useful contacts later.

 - Begin looking for a job now.
 Don’t wait until spring.
 Get a head start on others.

 - Use the final semester for leadership opportunities.
 Find ways to contribute to the campus.
 Find ways to leave a mark.
 Make the college a better place.

 - Your student might consider a senior project, thesis, or independent study for spring.
-Even if this isn’t required, he may want to take advantage of working with an outstanding faculty member in his field while he is still at the school.
+Even if this isn’t required, they may want to take advantage of working with an outstanding faculty member in their field while they still have the chance.